Article Summary

 This is the only package that they offer.
 As noted before, the $29 gets you one connection.
 They do offer volume discounts if you want to purchase more than one license, but they don’t state up front what those discounts look like.

-This is a decent price, especially considering the Netflix functionality and unlimited torrenting capabilities.
+This is a decent price, especially considering the torrenting capabilities.

-But you receive only one connection, it doesn’t work on smart devices, and the speed loss is epic.
+But you receive only one connection, it doesn’t work on smart devices, and the speed loss is significant.
 So there is a “you get what you pay for” scenario at work.

-I’m a fan of the use of PayPal in addition to traditional credit card transactions.
-I was also happy to see them including Bitcoin.
-It’s always nice to anonymous payment methods supported by a software that’s supposed to make you anonymous.
+I appreciate that they accept PayPal in addition to traditional credit card transactions.
+I was also happy to see they support Bitcoin payments.
+It’s always reassuring when anonymous payment methods are supported by a service that’s supposed to make you anonymous.

 As you can see, it’s a fairly inclusive offer.
-The free three day trial and 30-day unconditional money back guarantee is generous.
+The free three day trial and 30-day unconditional money back guarantee provide a reasonable opportunity to test the service.

 No, I do not.

 Yes, the price is good.
-I like the portable functionality, and I think this could be a handy tool if you’re mostly looking to torrent.
+I like the portable functionality, and it could be a convenient tool if you’re primarily looking to torrent on a desktop computer.

 Add your own Hide ALL IP review